In this section

 Before a sleep-deprived EEG test, your doctor may ask you not to go to sleep at all the night before, or to wake up much earlier than you usually do.

 The beginning of the sleep-deprived EEG test is the same as a standard EEG test.
-You then try to fall asleep or doze while the EEG is still recording the activity in your brain.
+You then may fall asleep or doze while the EEG is still recording the activity in your brain.
 The test lasts for a few hours and you usually go home once you have woken up.

 During a video-telemetry test, you need to stay in hospital.
-A video-telemetry test involves wearing an ambulatory EEG.
+A video-telemetry test involves wearing an ambulatory EEG (see above).
 At the same time, all your movements are recorded by a video camera.
 The test is usually carried out over a few days.
 Sometimes your epilepsy medicine may be reduced or withdrawn.
 This is to increase the chances that you will have a seizure that can be recorded.

 After the test, doctors can watch the video to see any seizures that you had.
 They can also look at the EEG results for the time you were having the seizure.
 This will tell them about any changes to your brainwave patterns at the time of the seizure(s).

-- It is not clear what type of seizures you have.
+- It is not clear what type of seizures you have

-- Your epilepsy medicine is not working well.
+- Your epilepsy medicine is not working well

-- There is a possibility that your seizures are not caused by epilepsy, but something else.
+- There is a possibility that your seizures are not caused by epilepsy, but something else

-- You are considering having epilepsy surgery.
+- You are considering having epilepsy surgery

 EEG tests give information about the electrical activity that is happening in your brain at the time the test is carried out.

 With many types of epilepsy, you only have unusual electrical activity in your brain when you are having a seizure.
 The rest of the time your brain activity is normal.
-So, if your EEG test doesn’t show any unusual activity, it means that there was no epileptic activity in your brain at the time the test was done.
+So, if your EEG test doesn’t show any unusual activity, it means that there is no epileptic activity in your brain at the time the test is being done.
 This doesn’t rule out the possibility that you have epileptic activity in your brain at other times.
 A clear EEG test does not definitely mean that you don’t have epilepsy.

 People with some types of epilepsy have unusual electrical activity in their brain all the time, even when they are not having a seizure.
 When they have an EEG test, the results can show certain brainwave patterns that doctors recognise.
 This information is very helpful for doctors when they are making a diagnosis.
 An example of this is children who have typical absence seizures.